-Please print the Referral Form linked below and fax to the BCG Clinic 03 383 6878 (as given on form).
+Please print the Referral Form linked below and scan and email the form to firstname.lastname@example.org.

 Phone: 03 383 6863

-Each school has an allocated Public Health Nurse who will make regular contact with the school offering support, referral management, and liaison with other providers along with providing youth health clinics in nominated schools.
+Each school has an allocated Public Health Nurse (PHN) who will make regular contact with the school offering support, referral management, and liaison with other providers along with providing student health clinics in nominated schools.

 Instructions for using writeable version referral form:

 The Vision Hearing Service sits alongside the Public Health Nursing Service.
-It is staffed by eight qualified Vision Hearing Technicians (VHTs) and one Administrator.
+It is staffed by qualified Vision Hearing Technicians (VHTs) and administration.

 This is a mobile vision and hearing screening service that is provided free to all children across the Canterbury DHB area and offered in Early Childhood Education Centres (ECEC) and schools.

-The VHTs have a list of ECEC and schools allocated to each person.
-They regularly visit these sites and undertake routine screening of children and follow up on referrals and requests from parents/caregivers.
+The VHTs have a list of Early Childhood Education Centre and schools allocated to each person.
+They regularly visit these sites and undertake routine screening of children and follow up on referrals and requests from parents/caregivers/general practitioners.